How Do Collection Agencies Work?

 Whereas in a manual-based collection agency, it’s a whole different animal.
 In a manual environment, an individual collector is typically assigned a total of 200-300 accounts.
 They will work these accounts generally for 3-6 months and they will receive anywhere from 50-100 new accounts each month.

 Their skip tracing efforts will be intense.
 Skip tracing is a term for locating information.
 The tools that they will use are many.
-They will check social networks including Facebook, LinkedIn, MySpace and Google+.
+They will check social networks including Facebook, LinkedIn and Google.

 They will review your credit report and google your last known employer in an attempt to locate your current place of employment.
 If you no longer work there, they will probably talk to a co-worker to inquire where you may have gone.